-- device should be ruggedized to withstand vibration, dirt, oil
+- be ruggedized to withstand vibration, dirt and oil

 - attachment to reserve front container should be done by velcro strips

 - headphone connection jack